flodolo/fluent-migrations/README.md

 4. Copy `config/config.dist` as `config`, and adapt the paths to your system.

 5. Use `/scripts/migration.sh` to run the migration.

+## Run migrations and organization of the recipes folder

+In order to run a migration, recipes need to be stored directly in the `recipes` folder.
+The script will look for any Python (`.py`) file starting with `bug_`, allowing to run multiple recipes in one execution.

+After running the migration on all l10n repositories, recipes need to be moved in one of the `fx` subfolders.
+For example, if the migration landed in Firefox 77, recipes need to be moved to `fx77`.
+It’s then possible to use the utility script `cleanup_migrations.py` to list all recipes landed in a specific version of Firefox, and remove them from a local `mozilla-unified` clone.

+The `no_train` folder is used for recipes that never landed in `mozilla-central`.

 ## Command Line Options